5gasp/5gasp-website/website/_project-workpackages/wp2.md

 ### Objectives:

-- Define the requirements for a unified 5G/NFV experimentation infrastructure for enabling 5G NetApps for interoperability with well-defined industry standard interfaces, integration with orchestration platforms, analytics, virtual infrastructure managers, and cloud native and SDN platforms.
+- Define the requirements for a unified 5G/NFV experimentation infrastructure for enabling 5G Network Applications for interoperability with well-defined industry standard interfaces, integration with orchestration platforms, analytics, virtual infrastructure managers, and cloud native and SDN platforms.
 - Define a process for automated transformation of vertical applications to interoperable 5G/NFV artefacts